owshepherd/rails-app-ca/README.md

 - `User Stories - Small elements that work is divided up into.
 Each story contributes to the value of the end product.
 User stories are frequently referred to as “tickets.”`
 We used user stories as out testing tool.
 - `Scrum/Kanban Board - A task board divided into sections (usually columns).
 The most basic task board has columns labelled To Do, In Progress, and Done.`
 - We used Trello as our scrum board.
-We has three columns: to do, doing and done.
+We had three columns: to do, doing and done.
+- `Scrum Meeting/Standup - A quick (usually 10-15 minutes) meeting that takes place regularly where team members coordinate their daily work.`
+We participated in a daily standup meeting at 10.30 with 6 other groups.
+The meeting went for 15-20 minutes.
+- `Sprint Planning - A meeting to decide which stories from the backlog to bring into the next sprint.`
+Not implemented.
+- `Retrospective - the team reviews their work and discusses ways to improve the next Sprint.`
+Not implemented.

 ```
 19. Provide an overview and description of your Source control process.
 ```
 Source control proved to relatively difficult for us due to persistant merge conflicts and similar issues with GitHub.
 Owen largely worked within the master after becoming frustrated working in his own individual branch and repeatedly encountering these kinds of issues.
 Rob, conversely, worked within his own assigned branch and pushed his work up to master.
 The approach used by Rob is the more ideal method of source/version control (ie. submit a pull request, review the work and merge with master branch).
+An additional approach would be to delete each working branch after it has been pushed to Github.

 ```